Welcome to the anglican

 There are four churches still in use and lovingly cared

-for, but the one at Wolferlow has now been made redundant.
+for, the church at Wolferlow having been made redundant,

 The living is currently "Suspended" - that is, the